duongcgc/dimas/readme.txt

 == Installation ==

-1. In your admin panel, go to Appearance -> Dimas_Themes and click the 'Add New' button.
+1. In your admin panel, go to Appearance -> DM_Themes and click the 'Add New' button.
 2. Type in Dimas in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Go to INSERT ABOUT PAGE for a guide on how to customize this theme.